volatiletech/sqlboiler/README.md

 Note that this only applies to databases that use real, SQL standard schemas (like PostgreSQL), not fake schemas (like MySQL).

+#### Where is the homepage?

+The homepage for the [SQLBoiler](https://github.com/vattle/sqlboiler)  [Golang ORM](https://github.com/vattle/sqlboiler) generator is located at: https://github.com/vattle/sqlboiler

 ## Benchmarks

 If you'd like to run the benchmarks yourself check out our [boilbench](https://github.com/vattle/boilbench) repo.